Nancy C. Kranich: Career

 She is on the faculty of Rutgers University-New Brunswick where she teaches courses on Community Engagement; Information Policy; and Intellectual Freedom.

+In 2001 she spoke at the Elizabeth W. Stone Lecture series on the topic, "Why Do We Still Need Libraries?"

 Kranich has been engaged in public policy work including health literacy; intellectual freedom; the civic role of libraries with the Kettering Foundation; and as Founder of the American Library Association Center for Civic Life.